strangebuzz/cache-watcher/README.txt

 @Done
 ————————————————————————————————————————————————————————————————————————————————

+* Compute the time that takes to refresh the cache
 * When run without argument show the help screen
 * Added a sleep time parameter
 * Create a config structure